Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 Types of drugs that can interact with Xcopri include:

-- Hormonal birth control medications.
-Taking Xcopri with birth control medications that contain hormones (such as forms of estrogen) can make birth control less effective.
+- Hormonal birth control medications: Taking Xcopri with birth control medications that contain hormones (such as forms of estrogen) can make the birth control less effective.
 Examples of these drugs include:

-Taking Xcopri in combination with other types of drugs may affect how well the medications work.
-This includes certain seizure medications.
+Taking Xcopri in combination with other types of drugs, including certain other seizure medications, may affect how well the medications work.
 If your doctor also prescribes one or more of these medications for you along with Xcopri, they may adjust the dosage of each of your drugs.

 Some examples of drugs that may be affected by Xcopri include: